We’re adding hours to help you finish strong this semester!

 Sharpen your academic skills at CLC tutoring centers!
 CLC offers comprehensive tutoring to help you achieve academic success.
 Tutoring can improve academic performance, build confidence and enhance your learning.
-Over 2,500 students utilize tutoring services each semester.
-The centers serve all enrolled students, including those in GED and Adult Education ESL programs.
+Our centers serve all enrolled students, including those in Adult Basic Education, Adult Secondary education and ESL classes.

 CLC offers tutoring in core subject areas including: